agrajy10/invoice-app/README.md

 ### What I learned

--Got to practice react contextAPI and reducer for state management.
+- Got to practice react contextAPI and reducer for state management.
--Learned more about Formik and Yup for validation.
+- Learned more about Formik and Yup for validation.
--Learned how to add/remove form fields dynamically.
+- Learned how to add/remove form fields dynamically.
--Applied grid-template-areas property while using CSS grid.
+- Applied grid-template-areas property while using CSS grid.
--Learned how to implement light/dark mode through styled-components.
+- Learned how to implement light/dark mode through styled-components.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.